If you ever drove in Russia, Democratic Republic of Congo or Colombia – then you are well prepared for driving on Polish roads.

 In Poland we have a special mobile app called Yanosik (name roughly translates to „Robin Hood”).
 The app is a kind of social medium that allows drivers to warn each other against Police check points.

-As a result of the app, traffic police’s ability to catch those speeding is seriously impaired.
+As a result of the app, traffic police’s ability to catch those speeding is seriously impaired – not to mention more serious offenders.
 Amateurs get caught while the most dangerous pros slip through the net.

 The app and its use is perfectly legal in Poland.